Gaius-Augustus/learnMSA/docs/language_model.rst

 learnMSA can leverage large protein language models to generate per-token embeddings that guide the multiple sequence alignment process.
-This integration can significantly improve alignment quality, especially for distant homologs or sequences with low similarity.
+This integration can significantly improve alignment quality, especially for distantly related sequences.

 Arguments